Test the BOND model

 in a lab experiment in Moldova

-The BOND model, defined through the application of the findings and tools developed in the previous activities, will be tested in Moldova, as a “lab” for testing and fine tuning the approaches to foster social capital in the bonding, bridging and linking sectors, in one particular country.
+The BOND model, defined through the application of the findings and tools developed in the previous activities, was tested in Moldova, as a ‘lab’ for analysing and fine tuning the approaches to foster social capital in the bonding, bridging and linking sectors, in one particular country.

-The lab experiment in Moldova will allow to test in one country, in a real-life environment, with the main national policy-making agency in the farming sector: The Ministry of Agriculture and Food Industry of the Republic of Moldova, the implementation of project activities.
-This exercise will foster the development of social capital in Moldova, contributing to strengthen farmers‟ groups, and will also be a demonstration field for other countries in Europe where the level of organization is low, as a documented example that will showcase what can be achieved when providing an enabling environment, and using the methods and tools developed throughout the BOND project..
+The lab experiment in Moldova tested the BOND method in one country, in a real-life environment, with the main national policy-making agency in the farming sector: The Ministry of Agriculture and Food Industry of the Republic of Moldova.
+This exercise aimed at fostering the development of social capital in Moldova, contributing to strengthen farmers’ groups, and was also used as a demonstration field for other countries in Europe where the level of organisation is low, as a documented example that can showcase what can be achieved when providing an enabling environment, and using the methods and tools developed throughout the BOND project.

-A participatory analysis and a review of the regulatory environments provide a range of examples, and good practice in Europe that can facilitate a more enabling environment for farmers and provide solutions to overcome legal constraints which often represent a main impediment for collective action.
+A participatory analysis and a review of the regulatory environments provided a range of examples, and good practice in Europe that facilitate a more enabling environment for farmers and provide solutions to overcome legal constraints which often represent a main impediment for collective action.